vksaunders/bldcol/README.md

 A Python script was written to combine all of the sub-collection CSVs and then eliminate any duplicate filenames and write out a CSV of unique filenames and locations.

-Additional deliverable for the project: Map visualization was created in Tableau for each collection, using size bubbles to indicate how many images were shot in each global location.
+Additional deliverable for the project: A map visualization was created in Tableau for each collection, using size bubbles to indicate how many images were shot in each global location.

 Instructions
 --------------
+Install Python 3

 For reading CSVs and writing modified CSVs:
 The Python scripts must be in the same directory with the CSV of metadata.